olafur-palsson/programmerKit/README.md

   setupall

+ setupAll

-     # Setup environment by executing all scripts in ~.genericFIles/setupScripts/
+     # Execute all scripts that are in the setupscripts folder

   setuptmux